karnagowda/karnagowda.github.io/README.md

 ## News
 - **January 2025:** We welcome Bryce Guidry and Anja Steinert to the lab!
 Bryce joins a PhD student through the [Biophysics Graduate Program](https://biophysics.osu.edu/) and Anja joins as our lab manager.
-- **November 2024:** Summer REU student Aouss Azzouz [won a poster award at ABRCMS](https://abrcms.org/wp-content/uploads/2024/11/ABRCMS-2024-Awardee-List.pdf)!
+- **November 2024:** Summer REU student Aouss Azzouz [won a poster award for presenting his work in the Gowda Lab at ABRCMS](https://abrcms.org/wp-content/uploads/2024/11/ABRCMS-2024-Awardee-List.pdf)!
 Congrats Aouss!
-- **July 2024:** Our paper discovering and dissecting how interactions shape communities in the soil microbiome is now out in [Nature Microbiology](https://doi.org/10.1038/s41564-024-01752-4).
+- **July 2024:** Our paper on how interactions shape denitrifying communities in the soil microbiome is now out in [Nature Microbiology](https://doi.org/10.1038/s41564-024-01752-4).
 - **January 2024:** The Gowda Lab opens its doors in the Department of Microbiology at the Ohio State University.

 ## Research